eclipse-openj9/openj9/doc/compiler/jitaas/Build.md

 cp "$JIT_SRCBASE"/compiler/../objs/libj9jit29.so "$J9SRC"
 ```

-The only new addition to the build process for JITaaS is to protobuf schema files.
+The only new addition to the build process for JITServer is to protobuf schema files.
 These are supposed to be build automatically, but it keeps getting broken by upstream changes to openJ9.
 So, if you get errors about missing files named like `compile.pb.h`, try building the make target `proto` by adding the word `proto` to the end of the make command above.

 ## DOCKER

-Follow the [Docker.md](Docker.md) section `build/Dockerfile` for building JITaaS in Docker.
+Follow the [Docker.md](Docker.md) section `build/Dockerfile` for building JITServer in Docker.